mfabla/Rmeetups/README.md

-# KC rmeetups preso on dplyr
+# KC r meetups preso on dplyr

 purpose of presentation was to do a beginner's overview on dplyr. html slides were created using r markdown and was presented on july 19, 2019.